NYC H+H delays next stage of Epic EHR rollout

 "The implementation timeline for the 40,000 users in more than 70 patient care sites across the system has been extended a few months to take into account insights learned from the successful first phase of the implementation,” NYC H+ told Healthcare IT News sister site Healthcare Finance.
 “We are moving forward at the appropriate pace to ensure the best possible result for patients and providers."

-Though they declined to specify what those insights were, a spokesperson said the $764 project is currently on budget, and the next 'go live' date for implementation at their Coney Island facility is on schedule for later this month.
-The ehr system has already been implemented at NYC Health's Queens and Elmhurst facilities, as well as the 20 off-site neighborhood health centers affiliated with those two hospitals, and the system's home care service.
+Though they declined to specify what those insights were, a spokesperson said the $764 million project is currently on budget, and the next 'go live' date for implementation at their Coney Island facility is on schedule for later this month.
+The EHR system has already been implemented at NYC Health's Queens and Elmhurst facilities, as well as the 20 off-site neighborhood health centers affiliated with those two hospitals, and the system's home care service.

 The system said the new EHR has enabled patients to take advantage of features allowing greater convenience and access to their medical information.